3. Sequential and other types in Python#

 Having a separate data type representing an immutable sequence makes sense in certain contexts.
 For example, a data frame’s shape is its inherent property that should not be tinkered with.
 If a tabular dataset has 10 rows and 5 columns, we disallow the user to set the former to 15 (without making further assumptions, providing extra data, etc.).

 When creating collections of items, we usually prefer lists, as they are more flexible a data type.
 Yet, Section 3.4.2 will mention that many functions return tuples.
-We are expected to be able to handle them with confidence.
+We are thus expected to be able to handle them with confidence.

 Objects defined by calling range(from, to) or range(from, to, by) represent arithmetic progressions of integers.
-For the sake of illustration, let us convert a few of them to ordinary lists:

 list(range(0, 5)) # i.e., range(0, 5, 1) – from 0 to 5 (exclusive) by 1